 Colorectal Cancer Screening recommendations have changed.
 People of average risk are now recommended to begin screening at age 45 (previously age 50).
 The Crouse Employee Health Plan will begin covering screening services age 45 and older as of January 1, 2022.
 If you are high risk or have family history, screening should begin earlier, speak with your doctor about when to start and which test is right for you.
 There are a variety of ways to be screened, including colonoscopy and various stool tests.
-Click here for CDC information and click here for Spirit of Women information on risk factors, reducing these risk factors and action steps (note, this article was produced prior to the screening age recommendation changing).
+Click here for CDC information.
+Read more here about risk factors, reducing these risk factors and action steps.

 According to the National Institutes of Health, Breast cancer is the second most common cancer among American women (Feb 2022).
 Click here for various screening methods, risk factor reduction information and treatment strategies.

 The Dr. Hadley J. Falk Breast Health Center at Crouse Hospital offers the very latest in 3D imaging technology, digital mammography, image-guided biopsy, computer-aided detection of malignancy and breast MRI with computer-aided detection.
 Combine this with the area’s most experienced radiologists, a top-notch team of mammography technicians and breast health navigators and you can be assured of prompt, accurate screenings combined with individualized comfort, compassion and emotional support.